alynea/memory-game/README.md

 ## How I created the Game

 * I used HTML for the view, CSS for the styles and JavaScript for the game logic

-    * Manipulated the deck of cards to shuffles when game is refreshed
+    * Manipulated the deck of cards to shuffle when game is refreshed
     * Set a counter to count the number of moves made by player and timer to know the duration of a play
     * Added Animation effects effects to cards when they match and are unmatched
     * Created a pop-up modal when player wins game